ordina-jworks/ordina-jworks.github.io/_posts/2020-03-16-ZPR-explained.md

 # Conclusion

 All in all we were very pleased with how we delivered this project.
 As this project was fully staffed with an Ordina High Performance Team, we were able to do everything by the book.
 We used the best methodologies for software delivery coupled with our preferred technology stack to build a true cloud native application.
-We embraced the devops mindset: you build it you run it.
+We embraced the devops mindset: you build it, you run it.
 Next to that we also embraced the agile mindset: respect, collaboration, improvement and learning cycles, pride in ownership, focus on delivering value, and the ability to adapt to change.

 We had a great team dynamic: experienced developers coaching and mentoring younger colleagues and helping them grow.
 Meanwhile the senior developers could work on their coaching and mentoring skills while discussing advanced architectures, also allowing them to grow.
 Seems like a win-win, right?

-This scientific project will run for at least 2 years and we can't wait to see what kind of insights will be revealed and what kind of impact we will make on our environment and society!
+This scientific project will run for at least two years and we can't wait to see what kind of insights will be revealed and the impact we will make on our environment and society!

 We also ended up getting some national press coverage.
 As you can imagine, this made us very proud!